-And one final question, perhaps the most important: Is your labor management/implementation team prepared to lead the change?
+And one final question, perhaps the most important: Are your executive and labor management teams prepared to lead the change?

 Finding the right WFM solution: Destination and guide

 Realizing that you need a new WFM management solution is the first step toward finding the right one.
 Some companies use spreadsheets to manage all the moving elements required to manage labor properly.
-Others may have software in place but have realized it is not a complete solution.
+Others may have software in place but have realized it is only a partial solution.
 Your WFM solution should be able to adapt your business to everchanging customer expectations and demands.
+In the past few years, we have seen how quickly processes and requirements can change back and forth, especially during a pandemic or a financial recession.
 The next step is to look inside your organization and its goals by considering the questions posed above.
-If you have thoughtfully approached these two steps, you are on the way to choosing a WFM tool that will ensure that you fully reap the rewards and achieve the goals—the destination—you initially set out to accomplish: A true solution to current pain points.
+If you have thoughtfully approached these two steps, you are on the way to choosing a WFM tool that will ensure you fully reap the rewards and achieve the goals—the destination—you initially set out to accomplish: A true solution to current pain points.

 It also helps to have an experienced guide on your journey.
-The right WFM solution partner should offer a full solution: Software that addresses your challenges and advice and guidance for the various challenges you will encounter along the way.
+The right WFM solution partner should offer a full solution: Software that addresses your challenges coupled with the knowledge to advise and guide you through the various challenges you will encounter along the way.
 You are more likely to achieve your vision if your solution partner provides:

-- A true partnership in helping you determine your roadmap to success by helping you understand the needs of today and vision of the future.
+- A true partnership in working together to determine your roadmap to success by helping you understand the needs of today and the vision of the future.